Frank-Anokye/High-Dimensional-Optimization-GWO-PSO-Study/README.md

-# Grey Wolf Optimizer vs. Particle Swarm Optimization: A Comparative Benchmarking Study
+# Navigating High-Dimensional Search Spaces: A Comparative Study of Stochastic Strategies for Complex Optimization Problems

 A from-scratch implementation of the Grey Wolf Optimizer (GWO; Mirjalili, Mirjalili & Lewis, 2014), extended with a matched Particle Swarm Optimization (PSO) baseline and a statistically grounded comparative benchmarking study across four standard continuous test functions.